-Second, reallocations - the sum of $R{\gamma}$ (reallocations of primary inputs across industries with different returns-to-scale estimates) and $R_M$ (reallocation of materials) - are also important in creating the wedge between measured productivity and true technology.
+Second, reallocations-the sum of $R{\gamma}$ (reallocations of primary inputs across industries with different returns-to-scale estimates) and $R_M$ (reallocation of materials) are also important in creating the wedge between measured productivity and true technology.
 We estimate that reallocation correction is -0.3 percent per year on average over the 1990s (Table 6).
 It is worth noting that such effects are concentrated during the short-lived recovery years of 1995-97 as shown in Figure 5.
-This implies that the industries having below-average returns to scale (i.e., the non-manufacturing sector) experience above-average input growth over the mid-decade recovery, leading to lower productivity growth than technology growth.
+This implies that the industries having below-average returns to scale (i.e., the non-manufacturing sector) experienced above-average input growth over the mid-decade recovery, leading to lower productivity growth than technology growth.
 As in the case of utilization, Figure 7 shows our estimated reallocation series, plotted against real value-added growth.
-Somewhat surprisingly, reallocation effects appear to be countercyclical for Japan, contrasting sharply with the U.S. industry-level evidence provided by Basu and Fernald (2001) (The correlation of reallocations with real value-added growth is negative at -0.31).
-This implies that in Japan, industries with low returns to scale expand disproportionately in booms and contract disproportionately in recessions, so that reallocations make aggregate productivity less procyclical.
+Somewhat surprisingly, reallocation effects appear to be countercyclical for Japan, contrasting sharply with the U.S. industry-level evidence provided by Basu and Fernald (2001) (the correlation of reallocations with real value-added growth is negative at -0.31).
+This implies that, in Japan, industries with low returns to scale expand disproportionately in booms and contract disproportionately in recessions, so that reallocations make aggregate productivity less procyclical.
 This pattern is not prima facie absurd.
-For example, if the income elasticity of goods produced by low-returns-to-scale industries is higher than that of goods by high-returns-to-scale industries, reallocations tend to be countercyclical.
-Another possibility is that increases in government spending driving business cycles are directed disproportionately toward industries with low returns to scale.
+For example, if the income elasticity of goods produced by industries with low returns to scale is higher than that of goods by industries with high returns to scale, reallocations tend to be countercyclical.
+Another possibility is that increases in government spending driving business cycles were directed disproportionately toward industries with low returns to scale in the 1970s and 1990s, which led to negative reallocation effects in these periods.
 Further investigation of this issue would be particularly useful, but is beyond the scope of this paper.